 Few things say ‘comfort food’ like a homemade pasta bake.
-There is just something about the crispy, cheesy topping that is utterly irresistible.
-I have made this recipe countless times as a classic pasta spooned straight from the pan into bowls, but one day I decided to pop it into a dish and turn it into a sausage and pasta bake.
-Since then, I haven’t looked back.
-In 15 minutes, without me doing any more than laying the table, one of our favourite pasta dishes had been taken to the next level…
+There is just something about the crispy, cheesy topping and the saucy, oozey pasta that is just so good.
+I have made this sausage pasta recipe countless times as a classic pasta spooned straight from the pan into bowls, but I love making it now like this, with a crispy top and turning it into a sausage pasta bake.
+It only really adds on 15 minutes in terms of timing and it takes it to the next level.

 - It’s a little different to your usual pasta bake as I have added smokey, spicy nduja.
 With the rest of the dish and the mascarpone, it doesn’t end up spicy but just has a warmth to it.